python-poetry/poetry/docs/configuration.md

 # Configuration

-Poetry can be configured via the `config` command ([see more about its usage here]({{< relref "cli#config" >}} "config command documentation")) or directly in the `config.toml` file that will be automatically be created when you first run that command.
+Poetry can be configured via the `config` command ([see more about its usage here]({{< relref "cli#config" >}} "config command documentation")) or directly in the `config.toml` file that will be automatically created when you first run that command.
 This file can typically be found in one of the following directories:

 - macOS:   `~/Library/Preferences/pypoetry`